fireproof-storage/fireproof/README.md

 ## Quick Start

 Look in the `examples/` directory for projects using the database.
 It's not picky how you use it, but we want to provide convenient jumping off places.
-Think of the examples a great to fork for you next project.
+Think of the examples as great to fork when starting your next project.

 If are adding Fireproof to an existing page, just install it and [paste the code from the usage example above](#usage) into your app where it will run.